openedx/edx-platform/docs/en_us/course_authors/source/additional_tools.rst

 .. image:: /Images/PollExample.png

-Note that creating a poll requires you to export your course, edit it in a text editor, and then re-import your course.
+.. note:: Creating a poll requires you to export your course, edit it in a text editor, and then re-import your course.
 We recommend that you create a backup copy of your course before you create the poll.
+We also do not recommend that you try to edit other areas of your course while you're working in the text editor unless you have the necessary background and training.

 ==========================
 Terminology